PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Software design and structure

 \subsection{Injection device modeling}

-\texttt{PSID.jl} employs the data structures and type hierarchy from \texttt{PowerSystems.jl} \cite{lara2021powersystems} to dispatch into the model functions.
-Generators and inverters are defined as a composition of components (see Fig. \ref{fig:dyn_injection_mm}).
-This design enables the interoperability of components within a generic device container.
-As a result, it is possible to implement custom component models and interface them with other existing components and models by just overloading the \texttt{device!}\footnote{In Julia's diction, functions that mutate arguments have a \texttt{!}} method.
-Whenever the function iterates over the vector containing the entire state space, only the relevant portions are accessed by \texttt{device!}. \begin{listi}[t] \end{listi} Listing \ref{lst::template} shows a prototype of method overload required to develop a model for a \texttt{MyCustomDevice}.
-The method \texttt{device!()} is dispatched based on the type of the \texttt{device} field which is defined the user.
-At the device modeling layer, the sub-components from the meta-models share local information internal to each device.
-For instance, in an \ac{IBR} model, the current reference variable $i^{ref}_{olc}$from the outer loop needs to shared with the inner loop control and in a generator model the mechanical torque variable $\tau_m$ is required by the shaft model.
+\texttt{PSID.jl} employs the data structures and type hierarchy from \texttt{PowerSystems.jl} \cite{lara2021powersystems} to dispatch the model functions.
+Generators and inverters are defined as \texttt{DynamicInjection} structures.
+The data structures use a composition pattern (see Fig. \ref{fig:dyn_injection_mm}), where each injector is defined by individual components.
+This design enables the interoperability of component definitions within a generic device container allowing for flexible model specifications.
+As a result, it is possible to implement custom component models and interface them with existing components and models by overloading the \texttt{device!}\footnote{In Julia's diction, functions that mutate arguments have use \texttt{!} character in the name} method.
+Whenever the function iterates over the vector containing the entire state space, only the relevant portions are accessed by \texttt{device!}.

+Listing \ref{lst::template} shows how within the device modeling layer, the sub-components from the meta-models share local information internal to each device.
+For instance, in an \ac{IBR} model, the current reference variable $i^{ref}_{olc}$ from the outer loop needs to be shared with the inner loop control, and in a generator model the mechanical torque variable $\tau_m$ is required by the shaft model.
 This design further modularizes the implementation of the sub-components within an injection device.
 Intra-device information passing is standardized via port variables that enable efficient information passing between component modeling functions.
-The arrows in Figs. \ref{fig:inv_metamodel} and \ref{fig:gen_metamodel} showcase the port variables and their source-destination relationships for the inverter and generator respectively.
+The arrows in Figs. \ref{fig:inv_metamodel} and Supplemental Information Fig. 1 showcase the port variables and their source-destination relationships for the inverter and generator, respectively.

+Listing \ref{lst::template} also shows a template on how \acp{UDM} can be implemented for new \texttt{DynamicInjection} devices or for new components.
+A developer has pre-defined API calls that provides systematic access to other device or system variables and use them for multiple control architectures.